ETWBeta/First-Release/README.md

 ```
 > composer require iexbase/tron-api
 ```
-Setup a server to process incoming transaction requests
+And setup a server to process incoming transaction requests